ayyu/amq-userscripts/README.md

 ## `amqHostSpyMode.user.js`

 Automatically hosts Spy vs. Spy mode.
-Does the following:

-- Starts lobby upon countdown finishing
+See [this pastebin](https://pastebin.com/Q1Z35czX) for details.

+The script works by:

-- Prevent people from joining in the middle of a multi-round game
+1. Counting down while in the lobby before starting a game
-- Send DMs for targets
-- Keep track of alive players and targets
+2. Sending private messages to each player as the round starts for their target
+3. Managing which players are alive during the round
-- Kill players for answering their assassin's rig, or for finishing in last place
+    - Kills players for answering their assassin's rig
-- Determines winner(s)
+    - Sends messages after each song as a reminder for who is still alive
+4. Kills last place at the end of the game
+5. Continues multi-round games if more than 4 players are alive at the end of any round
-- Move dead players to spec
+    - Moves all dead players from the previous round to spectate
+6. Automatically forces new players to spectate if there is an ongoing multi-round game
+7. Determines the winner once there are less than 4 players alive

+If anyone wants to turn this into a bot that automatically hosts rooms that would be cool.

 ## `amqHotkeys.user.js`